jlquinn/xbows-driver/doc/api.md

 If you are sending a driver mode program, it will send the keymap and the first light program frame and return true.
-Repeatedly calling xbows_update(&state) will send successive light frames to the keyboard.
+Repeatedly calling xbows_update(&state) will send successive light frames to the keyboard and keep the driver mode program alive.
 If a light frame has a delay, it will wait this long before sending the frame.
+If you wait too long, the driver layer will revert to its default.

 If you are sending a custom mode program, xbows_send() will return false.

 Call xbows_switch_layer() if you wish to change layers from software.
 Call xbows_factory_reset() to restore the default programs to the keyboard.
 XXX